Ha-Tek/Python-projects/README.md

 - LogLoass

-# 4. Pyomo with solvers GLPK and IPOPT
+# 4. Pyomo with solvers GLPK, IPOPT and GUROBI
 - Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating, solving, and analyzing optimization models (framework for linear and nonlinear programming with many potential libraries).
 Refer http://www.pyomo.org

 - The GLPK (GNU Linear Programming Kit) package is intended for solving large-scale linear programming (LP), mixed integer programming (MIP), and other related problems.
 It is a set of routines written in ANSI C and organized in the form of a callable library.
 Refer https://www.gnu.org/software/glpk/